BSMRKRS/robo-control/README.md

 - Make sure you have the required packages
 - Clone this repo to both the client and the host computer
-- Change the ip, username, and password in the file clientRead.py on line 7
+- Change the ip, username, and password in the file clientRead.py on line 7 and this repos directory on line 8
 - Start ftp on the host computer:
 ```
 $ sudo -s launchctl load -w /System/Library/LaunchDaemons/ftp.plist